John Mahon (actor)

-Life and career
+Early life and education

 Mahon was born in Scranton, Pennsylvania, the son of an attorney.
-He attended the University of Scranton studying classical languages and English literature.
-In 1950 he contracted polio, which paralysed him for a time and left him without the full use of his left arm.

-Mahon had acted while at high school, and at university he met playwright Jason Miller who encouraged him to audition for stage plays at Marywood College.
-Shortly afterwards Mahon joined the University Players.
+Mahon had acted while at high school, and at university he met playwright Jason Miller, who encouraged him to audition for stage plays at Marywood College.
+Shortly after, Mahon joined the University Players.

+Mahon studied classical languages and English literature at the University of Scranton.
+In 1950 he contracted polio, which paralyzed him for a time and left him without the full use of his left arm.

+Acting career

-After graduating he moved to New York where he worked as supervisor of two paper mills.
-After two years he decided to try acting as a profession, appearing in off-Broadway productions and also working as a taxi driver and waiter.
-In 1971 Mahon was nominated for a New York Drama Critics Award in the category Best Actor, for his performance in the play Nobody Hears a Broken Drum.
+After graduating from college, Mahon moved to New York City, where he worked as the supervisor of two paper mills.
+After two years, he decided to try acting as a profession, appearing in off-Broadway productions while working as a taxi driver and waiter.
+In 1971, Mahon was nominated for a New York Drama Critics Award in the category Best Actor, for his performance in the play Nobody Hears a Broken Drum.
 He continued to appear on stage through the 1970s, also directing plays.

 Mahon guest-starred in television programs including Frasier, Cagney & Lacey, Studio 60 on the Sunset Strip (7 episodes), Just Shoot Me!, Jake and the Fatman, Steambath, Knots Landing, Generations, The X-Files, Hill Street Blues, St. Elsewhere, Scarecrow and Mrs. King, Diagnosis: Murder, Hunter and The Rockford Files.
 In 1973 Mahon appeared in a small role in the film The Exorcist.
 Other film appearances included The People Under the Stairs, One False Move, Bad Influence, L.A.
 Confidential, The Couch Trip, Armageddon, Austin Powers: The Spy Who Shagged Me and Zodiac.
-In 1995 Mahon played the role of the chairman of the Joint Chiefs of Staff in the film The American President.
+In 1995, Mahon played the role of the chairman of the Joint Chiefs of Staff in the film The American President.

-Mahon also provided the voice of Gnorris in the 1995 educational video game, I.M.
-Meen.

 In 2014, Mahon wrote a memoir titled A Life of Make Believe: From Paralysis to Hollywood.

-Death
+Personal life

-Mahon died in May 2020 of natural causes at his home in Los Angeles, California, at the age of 82.
+Mahon had two children.
+He died in May 2020 of natural causes at his home in Los Angeles, California, at the age of 82.